aa-neg/blogsite/_posts/2017-06-02-sentimental-slack-technical.markdown

 categories: aws, lambda, slack, nodejs
 ---

-I recently create a slack 'bot' which was scheduled to run 3 times a week asking a series of 3 questions then producing a report at the end.
+I recently implemented a slack 'bot' which was scheduled to run 3 times a week asking a series of 3 questions, producing a report at the end.
 This was all done through a series of aws lambda functions.

 Firstly the slack api documentation was pretty good and i found i didn't have any issues simply just curling the endpoint with my token to test out.
-Aws was also fairly straight forward to set-up and to just get running, I could just in web-browser hack up a nodejs lambda function then click test to run it.
-Very easy and straight away I was able to create an end to end horizontal from lambda function to message recieved in slack.
+Aws was also fairly straight forward to set-up and to just get running, I could just in web-browser hack up a nodejs lambda function then click test to run .
+Within an hour I was able to create an end to end horizontal from lambda function to message recieved in slack.

 The next piece was the response event from slack to aws lambda.
 This was slightly more tedious to set-up as there was the additional component of the api gateway and linking / deploying the slack app into the team channel.
 However the initial proof of concept was rather simple and i was able to invoke a lambda function to post a message into then hitting the callback event and recieving a response in my cloudwatch logs.

 ### Constraints/issues